Schlagonia/tokenized-strategy-periphery-ape/README.md

-# Tokenized Strategy Mix for Yearn V3 strategies
+# Tokenized Strategy Periphery Contract

-This repo will allow you to write, test and deploy V3 "Tokenized Strategies".

-You will only need to override the three functions in Strategy.sol of '_invest', 'freeFunds' and '_totalInvested'.
-With the option to also override '_tend' and 'tendTrigger' if needed.
+This repo contains the option contracts that can be used for any v3 tokenized strategy to make strategy development even easier.

+## Apr Oracle Base

+## Swap helper contracts

 ## How to start